daveshanley/quobix.com/content/author/index.md

 I'm a software architect, inventor, technical leader and failed musician.

-I have about 25 years of experience with designing and building software, across a variety of industries and businesses.
+I have about twenty five years of experience with designing and building software, across a variety of industries and businesses.

 My speciality is **Experience Engineering**, which _generally means_ that I design and build technology that you **_engage with_** as a consumer.